claire-codes/blog-com/_posts/2017-01-31-why-the-title-attribute-is-pointless-in-html5.markdown

 ## Do I want to create a tooltip?

 No. For starters, the HTML spec discourages the use of the title attribute for this purpose.
-You should not be storing potentially important, useful information in a tooltip, as certain user groups can’t access it.
-Storing information only accessible when hovered over means that groups of users can’t see it:
+You should not be storing potentially important, useful information in a tooltip, as certain user groups can’t access it:

 - smartphone and tablet users are unable to hover
 - the title attribute is ignored by screen readers and not read out

+## But what about images?

+You're getting confused with the `alt` attribute that's used for images.
+It's valid HTML5 syntax to include a `title` attribute on an image, but again it won't be read out by screen reader software.
+If the image doesn't render on your page, then it's the text contained in the `alt` attribute that appears on the screen, not the `title`.

 ## What alternatives are there?

-To write clear, concise labels and instructions throughout your site, and negate the need for tooltips.
+When building a web page, you should include clear, concise instructions and labels.
+A well-crafted web app won't need tooltips to assist the user.
+Ask yourself:

-Is the information useful and does a user need to see it?
-Then in should be clearly on the screen and not hidden.
+* **Is the information useful and does a user need to see it?** If yes, then it should be clearly visible on the screen and not hidden.

-Is the information non-essential?
-Then you should question the validity of it on the page.
+* **Is the information non-essential?** If not, then you should question whether it's necessary to include it on the page.

-There’s a tonne more detailed information on this on the web of course.
-Next time I work on a Magento 2 template and see the title attribute I’ll be deleting it to keep my files free of cruft.
+For more information on this topic, I highly recommend any articles by the [Paciello Group](https://www.paciellogroup.com).

+Next time I work on a Magento 2 template and see the title attribute I’ll take pleasure in hitting the delete button and keeping my markup free of unnecessary attributes. 🔥